Barcelona looking to move on after Vilanova exit

 Barca are due to play a friendly against Bayern in Munich on Wednesday and they launch their bid for a fifth La Liga title in six years at home to Levante on the weekend of August 17/18.

 The first leg of the Spanish Super Cup against King's Cup winners Atletico Madrid is on August 21 at Atletico's Calderon stadium and the return leg is a week later at the Nou Camp.
-(Editing by Peter Rutherford/Alan Baldwin)
+(Editing by Peter Rutherford)